djmattyg007/bfinterpreter/README.txt

     dealing with input.
     This parameter is optional and defaults to 0.

+- "--dump-tape"

+    Specifying this will print the contents of the tape to the terminal once the program has finished executing.

 Some notes:

 -   The recording tape used by the interpreter is boundless on the right side